stepleton/cameo/aphid/README.md

 http://www.ti.com/product/TXS0108E) series of level translator ICs.
 A complete parts list for assembling Cameo/Aphid appears in the [main Cameo README.md]( ../README.md#costs).
-Nearly all installations will want to use the short adapter cable described there so that Cameo/Aphid can dangle from a parallel port on the Apple.
+Nearly all installations will want to use the short adaptor cable described there so that Cameo/Aphid can dangle from a parallel port on the Apple.

 This diagram shows the locations and values of all of the SMD components that